Soyuz T-11: Mission highlights

 Rakesh Sharma, aboard Salyut 7 for 7 days, 21 hours, and 40 minutes, conducted an Earth observation program concentrating on India.
 He also did life sciences and materials processing experiments, including silicium fusing tests.
 He is also reported to have experimented with practicing yoga to deal with the effects of prolonged orbital spaceflight.

+The Soyuz T-11 launch crew Malyshev, Strekalov, and Sharma returned from space in the Soyuz T-10 spacecraft on 11 April 1984.